AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ### **Stock Prices Visualization:**

 ![image](https://github.com/user-attachments/assets/2a42ed28-96d5-42a2-bb91-2c48f9b54afd)
-fig 1; Overview of Stocks Prices and Comparism
+fig 1; Overview of Stocks Prices and Comparism: This chart reveals the incomprehensible and webbed movement of the price action of portfolio.

 ![image](https://github.com/user-attachments/assets/e3a72b15-6143-4f9a-a13d-676c4413381e)
 Fig 2: Visualization of Normalized Stock Prices: The Normalization reveals the signficant outperformance of NVDA over other stocks